Logiqx/gps-details/docs/articles/9-garmin/README.md

 ![fenix-7-Pro-Series-768x467](img/fenix-7-Pro-Series-768x467.jpg)

-The fēnix 7 Pro has been superseded by the fēnix 8, but the discounts available make it an excellent choice.
+The fēnix 7 Pro has been superseded by the fēnix 8, but the discounts available make it excellent value for money.

 There is a standard edition with Power Glass™ screen and stainless steel bezel, or sapphire edition with Sapphire crystal screen and titanium bezel.

 The non-Pro versions of fēnix 7 do not support multi-band GNSS, so the Instinct 3 AMOLED may be a better choice.

 There are three sizes of the fēnix Pro; 7S (42 mm), 7 (47 mm) and 7X (51 mm).
-These are the specifications for the fēnix 7 Pro (47 mm).
+These are the specifications for 47 mm.

 **Price**